Nutaarmiut

 Nutaarmiut (old spelling: Nutârmiut) is an island settlement in Avannaata municipality, in northwestern Greenland.
 It had 43 inhabitants in 2020.

 Upernavik Archipelago

 Nutaarmiut is located within Upernavik Archipelago, a vast archipelago of islands on the coast of northeastern Baffin Bay.
 Nutaarmiut Island has an area of 1.51 km2.

+Infrastructure

+The village is equipped with a school and a small church.
+Nutaarmiut Atuarfia, the local school, can accommodate students ranging from 1st to 7th grade.

 Population

 The population of Nutaarmiut has decreased by over a 40 percent relative to the 1990 levels, and has been steadily decreasing in the 2000s.
+The main sources of income are fishing and seal hunting.